arium-digital/arium-builder/README.md

 * Deploy the cloud functions, firestore database rules, realtime database rules, and storage rules: `firebase deploy`
 * Setup CORS on your firebase   storage bucket, there is an example cors.json config in admin.
 To use it: `gsutil cors set firebase/cors.json {your bucket url}`
 * Open src/config.ts and replace the `firebaseConfig` structure with firebase config from your project.
+* [ImageKit](https://imagekit.io/) is used for resizing images; Create a free account, then Add an External storage, and connect it to the google cloud storage bucket in your Firebase project.
+For service account key and email, you can generate one in your firebase admin panel under Project Settings -> Service Accounts.
+This can generate a servicAccount json file which you can upload in the ImageKit add external storage dialog.
+Once you have configured imageKit, set `imageKitBaseUrl` property in `config.ts`
-* In the firebase admin panel, enable email auth.
+* In the firebase admin panel, enable *email* and *anonymous* auth.
 * Open the site: [http://localhost:3000](http://localhost:3000) - it should redirect you to sign in or register.
 * Register with an email address.
 * Make your user an admin; to do this, in the root folder where this code sits, in the terminal:  `yarn makeAdmin {yourEmailAddress}`